fernandobd42/Mutation-Tool---Python/ReadMe.md

 **1 (EDIT screenshot.py):**

-In screenshot.py file alter manually the path of java main file ( the path where have main java file is) where is red, to program run right
+In screenshot.py file alter manually the <b>path</b> of java main file (the current path where is java file that has main class) where is red.
+Set the right path to program run rightly

 ![Screenshot](https://raw.githubusercontent.com/fernandobd42/images/master/01.PNG)